Sam Angel (soccer)

-Samantha Cary Angel (born Samantha Sophie Cary; October 26, 2000) is an American professional soccer player who plays as a left back or center back for Chicago Stars FC of the National Women's Soccer League (NWSL).
+Samantha Sophie Cary Angel (October 26, 2000) is an American professional soccer player who plays as a left back or center back for USL Super League club DC Power FC, on loan from Chicago Stars FC of the National Women's Soccer League (NWSL).
 Angel played college soccer for the Iowa Hawkeyes, where she set program records in career appearances, starts, and minutes.
-She was drafted by Racing Louisville FC in the 2024 NWSL Draft, but instead started her professional career with Swedish club IFK Norrköping.
+She was selected by Racing Louisville FC in the 2024 NWSL Draft, but instead started her professional career with Swedish club IFK Norrköping.

 Early life

 Angel is a native of St. Charles, Missouri.
 She began playing club soccer in second grade, starting off at a small club before joining St. Louis Scott Gallagher SC.
 Angel also ran track in middle school.
 She attended Francis Howell North High School, where she was a three-time all-state, all-region, and all-conference selection.
 She was a consistent team leader in goals and assists and helped lead the school to two district titles and one conference title.